 Conform to ASTM F 900 Type 2, Class 2.

-2-inch square aluminum at 0.94 lbs/ft. welded at joints.
+2”dia.
+SS20 steel pipe

+[REVISE THE FOLLOWING TO MEET PROJECT REQUIREMENTS] PVC coated galvanized steel gates shall have separate steel gate corner sections mechanically (multiple screws) secured to the frame pipe.
+Galvanized steel gates shall have welded corners.
+After fabrication the welded areas will be brush coated with ZRC Cold Galvanizing Compound (no exceptions or subsistutes permited) according to the manufactures specifications.
+Contractor will provide purchase receipts for ZRC and notify the Project Representative to inspect the fabrication and application fo the ZRC Cold Galvanizing Compound.

 Delete following paragraph if gate height is not over 8 feet tall.

-Gates over 8 feet tall and/or 15 feet wide shall have an additional 1-1/2-inch square horizontal and vertical interior member to ensure proper strength.

 Fabric: Identical to that used on the fence assembly.
-Stretcher and tension bars, wires, rings and clips shall be PVC coated identical to the fence fabric installation.
+Stretcher and tension bars, wires, rings and clips shall be identical to the fence fabric.

 Hinges, Stops, Center Drop Rod and Keepers: Items shall be of structural steel and shall be of appropriate size and quality to accomplish hinges from not twisting and turning, plus holding the gate even with the rest of the fence.
 Latches shall keep the gates even with each other and/or the rest of the fence.
 Stops, center drop rod and keepers shall prevent the fence from going in undesired areas and/or directions for the purpose intended.
+All appurtenances shall match color of fence fabric..

 Select type of latches and post per project; delete all other sizes.